 After the demonstrations you will be given chance to get more hands on, try it for yourself with direction from professional installation trainers.
 You will have chance to ask questions, learn new skills and refine your existing skills until you meet the standard and quality of 3M.

 You will also learn which materials are best suited for each job, along with any of the problems and pitfalls you may come across.
-Car wrapping is not easy.
+Car wrapping

 The key to furthering your skills and learning is to just keep on practicing, asking more experienced installers for tips and any help you may need.
 You will have to pass a test to become a fully qualified installer, so it is best to stay well practiced and well versed in all the intricacies of vinyl wrapping and installation.
 Study, study, and when you think you know it all go back through it to make sure!